Skip to content

 • Mission: Cultivate mission-driven leaders charged with making a positive impact on the world.

-Leadership organizational chart represents a student-led "company" to gain progressive leadership experience and help shape your professional identity.
+The leadership organizational chart represents a student-led company to gain progressive leadership experience and help shape your professional identity.

 Organizational Chart